thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-12-installing-and-configuring-damn-vulnerable-web-application.md

 sudo apt install apache2 mysql-server php php-mysqli php-gd libapache2-mod-php git
 ```

 When you install MySQL you might be prompted to enter a password for the root account.
 If you are, use the password: `p@ssw0rd`.
 This is the password that DVWA is configured for, and it makes life easier to not change the configuration.
 However, if you are not prompted to enter a password for the root account, it is most likely that you are using MySQL version 5.7 or above.
-In this case, there is a fix describe further below in this post.
+In this case, there is a fix described further below in this post.

 The above command to install the required packages does not specify what specific versions of the packages to download, so you will end up with the latest PHP and MySQL versions.
 The specific versions I installed were:

 - `php`: `php7.2`
 - `mysql-server`: `mysql-server-5.7`

 We are now going to download DVWA from their GitHub repository.
 You can browse this repository using the following [link](https://github.com/ethicalhack3r/DVWA).
-First we should make sure we are in the home directory of the current Linux user:
+First, we should make sure we are in the home directory of the current Linux user:

 {% highlight bash %}
 cd ~